quali-chat/quali-chat-android/docs/signin.md

 ### Login with Msisdn

-Not supported yet in Element
+Not supported yet in quali.chat

 ### Login with SSO